 Abstract:

-The exosomes, in recent years, have emerged as key players in modulating different physiological and pathological processes including tumor progression, neurodegenerative disorders, cardiovascular diseases, osteoarthiritis, angiogenesis, wound healing and immune responses.
+The exosomes, in recent years, have emerged as key players in modulating different physiological and pathological processes including tumor progression, neurodegenerative disorders, cardiovascular diseases, , angiogenesis, wound healing and immune responses.
 The exosomes are nanosized extracellular vesicles released by different human cell types into body fluids and interact with other cells through various pathways.
 These are vital for cell- to- cell communication and in maintaining cellular homeostasis via cell proliferation, differentiation and apoptosis.
 Exosomes are loaded with a cargo of diverse range of bioactive molecules such as signaling proteins, membrane proteins, DNA, RNAs, metabolites and pathological molecules which can be transferred to the recipient or target cells.
 The functionally active bio-molecular cargos in the exosomes in fact reflect the unique molecular and pathological signatures of their cells of origin.
 Among the exosomal cargo, the exosomal shuttle RNA (esRNA), which primarily include coding and non-coding RNAs (ncRNAs) such as microRNAs (miRNAs), long non-coding RNAs (lncRNAs), circular RNAs (circRNAs) and small interference RNAs (siRNAs), have gained significant attention for their involvement in disease pathogenesis, diagnosis as well as RNA based precision therapeutics across a spectrum of diseases and is the focus of this review article.

 Key Words: Exosomes, esRNA, biomarkers, diagnosis, therapeutic, prognosis, cell signaling, precision medicine.